petervaro/meaculpa/README.md

-the same size as a pointer. *(Note: the size of a pointer is not explicitly defined in the standard, so this is just a rough approximation.)* So it will hardly overflow on the stack &mdash; as returning a pointer won't do that either &mdash; but the downside still is: it is very likely that it will be larger than a `char`, `bool`, `int` or `enum` values, which are common error signals in C.
+the same size as a pointer. *(Note: the size of a pointer is not explicitly defined in the standard, so this is just a rough approximation.)* So it will hardly overflow on the stack &mdash; as returning a pointer won't do that either &mdash; but the downside still remains: it is very likely that it will be larger than a `char`, `bool`, `int` or `enum` typed values, which are very common error signals in C.

 The other place where one has to pay, is the mute-flags.
 To get full control over the error riporting, one has to pass an `mc_Error` to a function which is capable of returning an `mc_Error`.
 The cost here is not only the size of the new argument, which is the same as in the previous paragraph, but it also means the developer has to pass this value explicitly every time such function is invoked.
-Of course this could be eliminated by variadic macros.
+Of course this could be eliminated by defining variadic macros as function wrappers, which allows the user to pass a flag by default if it is not specified otherwise.

 And the last costs are the extra `if` statements.
 One has to check wether an error message should be printed or not.
-Although, this overhead can be removed as well, as the main purpose of `meaculpa` is debugging, therefore a correct, production-ready code can remove the extra checkings by placing `#ifdef`s at the right places.
+Although, this overhead can be removed as well, as the main purpose of `meaculpa` is debugging, therefore a correct, production-ready, and already tested/debugged code can remove the extra checkings by placing `#ifdef`s at the right places.

-All in all, the cost of `meaculpa` is very very small, especially compared to other solutions!
+All in all, the cost of `meaculpa` is very very small, especially compared to other solutions &mdash; it is only a fraction of those!